sushantsur23/Routing_Agentic_Workflow/README.md

 # 🚀 Routing Agentic AI Workflow

 Welcome to the **Routing Agentic AI Workflow**!
-This Hugging Face Space demonstrates how to build and deploy an **AI-powered campaign workflow generator** using **LangChain, LangGraph, and Groq LLMs**.
+This ACS container aligned with AWS Fargate demonstrates how to build and deploy an **AI-powered campaign workflow generator** using **LangChain, LangGraph, and Groq LLMs**.

 ## ✨ Features
 - 🔗 **Agentic workflow routing** – dynamically routes requests through different agents.